 Did anyone ever ask you why you act the way you do in relationships?
 If they did, you probably said: “That’s who I am.”
 It has most likely been that way for as long as you can remember.

 This is because intimacy issues have roots in early childhood.
-If you feel that avoidance of closeness is your nature, it is because it was imprinted on you when you were very young.
+If you feel that avoidance of closeness is your nature, then it might have been imprinted on you when you were very young.
 It is not something you choose for yourself.
-Yet, you can choose to leave it behind.
-Read on to learn how to do it.
+However, you can choose to leave it behind.

 A framework through which fear of intimacy is best understood is the attachment theory.
 It was developed in the 1960s by psychologist John Bowlby.
 Bowlby demonstrated that children need emotional intimacy equally as much as they require physical safety and care.
 If not more so.

 How our parents responded to us when we were babies and toddlers will inevitably affect how we relate to others as adults.
 The patterns we formed then will come forth in all our significant relationships.

 Think back to your attachment figure, which is the most significant of your carers?
 It is usually one’s mother.
 Was she dismissive of your neediness?
 Some parents punish or scold whining.
 They interpret normal signs of frustration as disrespect.

 When you would cry and need comfort, your carers would not console you.
 On the contrary, they trained you to be “strong.”
 You were not to display weakness.